 On the way down, we decided to ride the toboggan.
 We weren’t sure if we could with Aiden, but one of the workers there informed us that we could as long as he rode with one of us.
 Let me tell you, that was a Fun ride.
 You absolutely must ride the toboggan down.
-Michelle Obama did it!
+If anything, Michelle Obama did it!
 Lol.

-We met up with our driver/guide, and off to the airport we went for our flight to Bangkok.
+After we got to the parking lot, we met up with our driver/guide, and off to the airport we went for our flight to Bangkok.

 You can read the return portion of our layover in Beijing HERE